ironkayman/RebisTheory/README.md

 # Rebis Theory

 This repository contains source for the document containing a narrative analysis for the game Spiral Knights.
-The document is available [here](https://github.com/ironkayman/RebisTheory/blob/master/RebisTheory.md).
+The document is available [here](https://github.com/ironkayman/RebisTheory/blob/master/RebisTheory.md) and [here](https://ironkayman.github.io/entries/rebis-theory).

 ## Credits